chen-yaqin/VAE_MNIST/README.md

 ## Additional Insights

 Variational Autoencoders (VAEs) impose a predefined prior on the latent space, which encourages structured representations but can distort the learned distribution.
-This constraint pulls the latent space toward a fixed shape, often degrading reconstruction quality compared to unconstrained autoencoders.
+This constraint pulls the latent space toward a fixed shape, often degrading reconstruction quality.
 However, it enables sampling-based generation, making VAEs viable for generative modeling.

 VAEs perform reasonably well when the true data distribution is simple.
 However, for more complex distributions, the mismatch between the learned prior and the true data distribution can lead to significant degradation in sample quality.
 This highlights the challenge of designing priors that balance expressiveness and regularization, particularly in high-dimensional and diverse datasets.